-There are some rewarding benefits for mastering HTML5, in particular when it comes to creating your own websites without having to rely on external designers.
-With enough experience, you could become a freelance front-end developer and earn money from developing websites for others, but an essential thing is that HTML5 gives you the power to create whatever you want on the web, whether for a desktop computer, or a mobile device.
+There are some rewarding benefits for mastering HTML5.
+With enough experience, you could become a freelance front-end developer and earn money from developing websites for others, but an essential thing is that HTML5 gives you the power to create whatever you want on the web.
 Perhaps whatever is a broad term, but in terms of website development and design, HTML5 is your best chance at having success.
 Wonderful frameworks exist these days that can be complemented with your HTML5 knowledge to build unique and dynamic digital experiences.

 Many veteran and expert developers have published books on how to become a front-end developer — someone who knows CSS and HTML — and while these books are great, they can rather quickly fall behind the times of what is happening in web development right now.
 Neither of the two languages — HTML or CSS — are static, but always changing and are being improved to deliver more refined tools and techniques for building modern day websites.
 So with that approach, a nice alternative for learning HTML5 is through web tutorials, guides and walkthroughs on how particular features work, or how a particular design was achieved.
 We’re giving you the best of the best, most recent and most modern tutorials, but also resources, on how to become an HTML5 pro in a matter of weeks.